SophieHogg/SophieHogg.github.io/README.md

 -   changed font from Arial and added some new fonts from Google Fonts
 -   added coloured favicon and changed name in tab

+## Updates 29/09

+-   Added minor animations to navbar links

 ### Dark Mode:

 ![My portfolio (dark mode)](./images/portfolio-dark.PNG)

 ### Still To Add

--   Minor animations (underline animation in nav bar would be a good place to start!)